NicoDeshler/Compressive-Quantum-Imaging/README.md

 # Running the code
-To demonstrate this quantum superresolution imaging program in action, we supply the program with the filepath to a square grayscale image.
+This section is set up to demonstrate our compressive quantum superresolution imaging algorithm in simulation.
+The target scene (a square graysacle image) is the only required input parameter for the program.
+There are several assumptions that this program makes:
+- The target scene exists entirely within the sub-Rayleigh regime.
+That is, the angular extent of the image is equal to the rayleigh limit.
+-
 ```
-matlab main(img_path)
+matlab main(scene, coords)
 ```
 There are a collection of optional arguments that a user may choose to include as well for better performance